dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 forLoopParts ::=
   | // Existing productions...
-  | patternDeclaration 'in' expression // New.
+  | ( 'final' | 'var' ) outerPattern 'in' expression // New.
 ```

+As with regular for-in loops, it is a compile-time error if the type of
+`expression` in a pattern-for-in loop is not assignable to `Iterable<dynamic>`.

 *This could potentially be extended to allow patterns in top-level variables and
 static fields but laziness makes that more complex.
 We could support patterns in